ccabanero/swift-server-vapor-snippets/README.md

 ##Routing Basics

-In this section, we're going to send some static JSON through a URL (i.e. route).
+In this section, we're going to send some static JSON through a route.
+Along the way we'll learn some routing basics such as how to handle simple GET and POST requests.

 In Xcode, navigate to /Sources/App/Main.swift and edit it as: